HectareaGalbis/common-vulkan/docs/api/debug-utils.md

 (with-debug-utils-messenger-create-info var-or-vars (&rest args) &body body)
 ```
 Wrap the body expressions with `create-debug-utils-messenger-create-info` and `destroy-debug-utils-messenger-create-info`.
-The new object(s) is(are) bound to var.
+The new object(s) is(are) bound to `var`.
 The arguments `args` are passed to the constructor.

 **Accessors**
 ```lisp